 Bethany on the slopes of Mount Olivet

 There is no contradiction in Bethany being mentioned as the place of ascension in Luke, and Mount Olivet (or Mount of Olives) in Acts.
 Bethany was a small village about three kilometers east of Jerusalem, on the slopes of Mount of Olives.
-Jesus often stayed there, and met with Lazarus and his sisters Martha, and Mary (see e.g. John 12:1-3).
-It can be considered Jesus’ home in Judea, because he preferred to stay there rather than in Jerusalem itself (see e.g. Matthew 21:17).
+Jesus often stayed there and met with Lazarus and his sisters Martha and Mary (see e.g. John 12:1-3).
+It can be considered Jesus’ home in Judea because He preferred to stay there rather than in Jerusalem itself (see e.g. Matthew 21:17).

 Ascension between prophesy and return

 Mount of Olives was a very appropriate place to take His disciples for His ascension.
 For Zechariah prophesied that on the Day of the Lord the Lord will stand there: “On that day His feet shall stand on the Mount of Olives that lies before Jerusalem on the east, and the Mount of Olives shall be split in two from east to west by a very wide valley” (Zechariah 14:4).
 Jesus’ ascension to heaven from Mount of Olives is a promise that He will return there as well on the Last Day, when He will judge the earth.
-This was actually told to the apostles by two angels, after they kept staring at the skies after Jesus disappeared from their sight: “Men of Galilee, why do you stand looking into heaven?
+This was actually told to the apostles by two angels when they kept staring at the skies after Jesus disappeared from their sight: “Men of Galilee, why do you stand looking into heaven?
 This Jesus, who was taken up from you into heaven, will come in the same way as you saw Him go into heaven” (Acts 1:11).